Maestro-Robotics/Lib1228S/README.md

-# lib1228S
+# lib1228S (Outdated/Used in 2023 Early - Mid Season)

 Welcome to lib1228S!
-This is a PROS3-template based off of Lemlib, with many modifications, including turntoangle, and swing functions.
+This is a PROS3-template based off of Lemlib, with many modifications, ~~including turntoangle, and swing functions~~.
+(These Features were added to Lemlib in V0.5.0)

 ## License